CRUD Database Operations with JPA

 Updating and Deleting Entities

-To delete an object from the database, you need to obtain a managed object (usually by retrieval) and invoke the removeEntityManager.remove(entity) - JPA Method Remove the entity instance. method within the context of an active transaction:
+To delete an object from the database, you need to obtain a managed object (usually by retrieval) and invoke the removejakarta.persistence.EntityManager.remove(Object)Mark a managed entity instance as removed, resulting in its deletion from the database when the persistence context is synchronized with the database. method within the context of an active transaction:

 In the above code, p must be a managed entity object of the EntityManager em.
 The entity object is marked for deletion by the remove method and is physically deleted from the database when the transaction is committed.